 Jamison was a two-time All-ACC selection and a two-time All-American at UNC from 1996-1998.
 He was the consensus National Player of the Year in 1998 and was the fourth overall pick in the 1998 NBA Draft.
 Jamison went on to have a successful NBA career, winning the Sixth Man of the Year Award with the Dallas Mavericks in 2004 and making two All-Star teams.

-Coach Dean Smith was the head coach of the Tar Heels from 1961-1997.
+Coach Dean Smith was the head coach of the Tar Heels from 1961 to 1997.
 He led the program to two NCAA Championships and 11 Final Fours.
-He was an innovator who introduced the four-corner offense and the four corners stall.
-He was inducted into the Naismith Memorial Basketball Hall of Fame in 1983 and was named one of the top 10 coaches of all time by ESPN in 2006.
+He was an innovator who introduced the four-corner offense and the four-corner stall.
+Dean was inducted into the Naismith Memorial Basketball Hall of Fame in 1983 and was named one of the top 10 coaches of all time by ESPN in 2006.

 These are just a few of the great players and coaches that have made the University of North Carolina at Chapel Hill one of the premier basketball programs in the country.
 From Michael Jordan to Dean Smith, these Tar Heels have made their mark on the game and will forever be remembered as some of the greatest players and coaches in college basketball.